a-arham-x/stringzy/README.md

 ###  Analysis
 - [wordCount](#wordcount) - Counts the number of words in a string
+- [readingDuration](#readingduration) - Calculates the reading duration of a given string
 - [characterCount](#charactercount) - Counts the number of characters in a string
 - [characterFrequency](#characterfrequency) - Analyzes character frequency in a string